23 June 2021 Release¶

 - Incorporates database and collection name drop-down menus in the Atlas Search index builder.

-- Supports recommendations to remove redundant indexes in Performance Advisor.
+- Supports recommendations to remove redundant indexes in Monitor and Improve Slow Queries.

 - Adds alert options for Disk IOPS and Disk Latency on Atlas.

 - Disables the ability to deploy new MongoDB 3.6 clusters.